StockwatchDev/stockwatch/README.md

 # Running and editing

 1. Create a virtual env shell using `poetry shell`.
-3. Run the stockwatch executable using: `python -m stockwatch`
+2. Run the stockwatch executable using: `python -m stockwatch`
-4. For help with the arguments use `python -m stockwatch --help`.
+3. For help with the arguments use `python -m stockwatch --help`.
-5. Start your preferred editor from the poetry shell (this ensures that the virtual env is still valid).
+4. Start your preferred editor from the poetry shell (this ensures that the virtual env is still valid).

 Alternatively you can use `poetry run python -m stockwatch` instead of creating the virtual shell.

-# Scraping the porfolio data from De Giro

-The portfolio data can be scraped with the scraping application in this repo.
-Note that this application can easily break if De Giro updates it's website, unfortunately it is therefore not guaranteed to work.
-If the script breaks please raise an issue in the repo with the error output.

-1. First login at DeGiro using your preferred browser.
-2. Open the devtools window (F12 on firefox, and Chrome)
-3. In the *network* tab, Search for a GET request to trader.degiro.nl
-4. Search for the *intAccount* integer, and the *sessionId* string to input in the scraping application.
-In [Firefox] it can be found under *Headers*, whereas in [Chrome], and [Edge] it can be found under *Payload*.
-5. Run the scraping application using
-   `python3 src/stockwatch/scraping/run.py accountId sessionId`
-   the start and end date can be configured using the `--start-date YYYY-MM-DD` and `--end-date YYYY-MM-DD` commandline arguments.
-The script will put all the files in the STOCKWATCH\_DIR/portfolio folder.

 # Running the tests